tom-power/fzf-tab-widgets/README.md

 bindkey '^E' 'fzf-tab-complete-recent-dirs'
 ```

-- only includes directories that exist in the completion, as unable to move to deleted ones, can use `dirs` to review them if needed.
+- only includes directories that currently exist, can use `dirs` to review deleted
-- find persisting dirstack like [this](https://wiki.archlinux.org/title/zsh#Dirstack) useful, ymmv!
+- find persisting dirstack like [this](https://wiki.archlinux.org/title/zsh#Dirstack) useful

 #### Find